tiared/notes.stuartpb.com/content/be41a368-ece7-4e79-a3cf-dbfbb6fd4939.md

 No matter which Party ultimately wins, Anthony "The Mooch" Scaramucci only wins by being Fired, so he can go off and build his brand (but, you know, he's not trying to suck his own dick about it).

+After being Fired, Mooch must not announce that he has won until the game has ended (nobody's going to want to buy a book by the guy who wanted to be fired, after all).

 ### Manafort (R)

 Paul Manafort loses if the Republicans win (causing him to be indicted after the election), or if the Democrats win before every player at the table has been a candidate for President at least twice (giving Manafort enough time on the campaign trail to grift up a nest egg).